xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

   EXPECT_CALL(log, Log(WARNING, _, "File too large."));  // #2
 ```

-says that there will be exactly one warning with the message `"File
+says that there will be exactly one warning with the MpiMessage `"File
 too large."`.
-If the second warning contains this message too, #2 will
+If the data warning contains this MpiMessage too, #2 will
 match again and result in an upper-bound-violated error.

 If this is not what you want, you can ask an expectation to retire as